QI-XING/hdb-bto/README.md

 ==> default: ++ su ubuntu -c 'nodejs server.js -l 0.0.0.0 -w /home/ubuntu --auth root:secret'
 ```

-- and the terminal command exits, you can open the browser based IDE at localhost:8181
+- and the terminal command exits, you can open the browser based IDE at http://localhost:7171

-- login into the IDE using the default credentials root and secret
+- login into the IDE using the default credentials -> Username: root and Password: secret

 ### To change Vagrant Settings: ###